van001/lesscode-fp/README.md

 ```

 ### Data-Last ###
-Functions that take more than one parameter,  should accept data as the last parameter.
+Functions that take more than one parameter,  should accept data as a last parameter.
 If you are coming from imperative programming paradigm, this might be new to you.
 In imperative programming you pass data 1st & options (default values - ring the bell?) later.
 Or in the case of object oriented programming (still imperative),
 you manipulate the encapsulated data with function(s), which take additional options.